 According to Statista, “the number of connected devices (Internet of Things; IoT) worldwide from 2015 to 2025.
 For 2020, the installed base of Internet of Things devices is forecast to grow to almost 31 billion worldwide.

 IoT enabled applications are already a part of many enterprises, and many decision-makers are planning to use it organization wide soon.
 The availability of strong IoT software platforms by IBM, Amazon, Cisco, GE, and other giants, that offer multitier solutions with simplified design, creation, integration, and management of IoT infrastructure and enterprise data, the inclusion and growth is already faced paced.
 In 2019, most enterprises may aim to build, secure, connect and manage IoT-enabled technology and create a connected-mobile workplace.

 While these are the top picks from the hundreds of trends that are been discussed about, there are additional trends like Unified Endpoint Management (UEM), Mobile Threat Defence (MTD), Augmented reality (AR) etc. are also gaining importance.
 According to Gartner, “By 2020, augmented reality, virtual reality and mixed reality immersive solutions will be evaluated and adopted in 20 percent of large enterprises as part of their digital transformation strategy.”

 Most of the trends in synergy with technologies like AR, VR, AI and Machine Learning promise to increase mobility, interactivity, and add value to both the organization and the customers/consumers/users.

 . . .

-Any additional trends worth mentioning in this list?
+Any additional enterprise mobility trends worth mentioning in this list?
 Do share your thoughts.